UtrechtCoastalGroup/Psamathe/README.md

 - Ruessink, G., G. Sterk, Y. Smit, W. de Winter, P. Hage, J.J.A.
 Donker and B. Arens, under review.
 Predicting monthly to multi-annual foredune growth at a narrow beach.
 Earth Surface Processes and Landforms.
 (Will be updated once accepted for publication)

+### FINAL WORDS

+Note that the code is research code.
+With comments, but no manual.
+If you have trouble finding out how it works, think you found a bug, or intend to make a new version, please let me know - b.g.ruessink@uu.nl.

 Funded by the Dutch Technology Foundation (STW) of the Netherlands Organisation for Scientific Research (NWO), Vici project #13709.

 Gerben Ruessink - December 6, 2021